COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Conclusions

-We use the migration vector to describe the past trajectory of galaxies in the $\SFRM$ plane.
-Figure~\ref{fig_summarize} summarizes our results by presenting a schematic view of how galaxies migrate from and towards different regions of the $\SFRM$ plane.
-We find the following conclusions: \begin{itemize} \item Galaxies selected in the same location of the plane share very homogeneous properties in terms of recent SFH (considering a lookback time between 300\,Myr and 1\,Gyr). \item We find a downsizing pattern with massive galaxies forming their stars at earlier time, and an abrupt change in the median ages above $10^{10}\,\Msol$. \item Galaxies within the MS present a low migration velocity within the plane, which preserves the existence of the main sequence.
-The largest fraction of the galaxies identified as MS galaxies in a given redshift bin were already within the MS in the previous redshift bin ($>$95\% if we include the green valley).
-Still, we find a large dispersion of $\Phidt$ which increases with stellar mass, showing that galaxies oscillate within the MS. \item We find a population of SB (0.6\,dex above the MS) which assembled half of their stellar mass within the last 350\,Myr.
-This population originates from the MS but their stellar masses were lower by more than 2\,dex in the previous redshift bin. \item The green valley region at $\Mstar>10^{10}\,\Msol$ presents the largest variety of SFHs, and this region probably includes a mix of MS galaxies, galaxies experimenting rejuvenation, and galaxies in transition due to quenching. \item A population of passive galaxies is identified at $3.5<z<4$.
-Based on their SFH, they are expected to form half of their mass and quench within the redshift range $5<z<7$. \item The quenching occurs first at masses above $10^{10}\, \Msol$ with a rapid increase of this population with cosmic time.
+We used the migration vector to describe the past trajectory of galaxies in the $\SFRM$ plane.
+Figure~\ref{fig_summarize} summarizes our results by presenting a schematic view of how galaxies migrate from and toward different regions of the $\SFRM$ plane.
+We report our conclusions as follows: \begin{itemize} \item Galaxies selected in the same location of the plane share very homogeneous properties in terms of recent SFH (considering a lookback time between 300\,Myr and 1\,Gyr). \item We find a downsizing pattern, with massive galaxies forming their stars at an earlier time and an abrupt change in the median ages above $10^{10}\,\Msol$. \item Galaxies within the MS present a low migration velocity within the plane, which preserves the existence of the MS. The largest fraction of the galaxies identified as MS galaxies in a given redshift bin were already within the MS in the previous redshift bin ($>$95\% if we include the GV).
+Still, we find a large dispersion of $\Phidt$ that increases with stellar mass, showing that galaxies oscillate within the MS. \item We find a population of SB galaxies (0.6\,dex above the MS) that assembled half of their stellar mass within the last 350\,Myr.
+This population originates from the MS, but their stellar masses were lower by more than 2\,dex in the previous redshift bin. \item The GV region at $\Mstar>10^{10}\,\Msol$ presents the largest variety of SFHs, and this region probably includes a mix of MS galaxies, galaxies experiencing rejuvenation, and galaxies in transition due to quenching. \item A population of passive galaxies is identified at $3.5<z<4$.
+Based on their SFH, they are expected to form half of their mass and quench within the redshift range $5<z<7$. \item The quenching occurs first at masses above $10^{10}\, \Msol$, with a rapid increase of this population with cosmic time.
 We find these galaxies originate from massive regions of the $\SFRM$ plane but over a large range of SFR.
-A fraction as high as 15\% moves directly from the starburst to the passive region in less than 1\,Gyr, showing that rapid quenching is effective.
-Still, the majority of passive progenitors have moved from the green valley to the passive area between two redshift bins, showing a more gradual quenching. \item Galaxies in the passive region of the plane show a homogeneous declining SFH over the full considered redshift range, showing the necessity of a physical mechanism able to quench star formation over timescales of several billion years. \end{itemize}
+A fraction as high as 15\% moves directly from the SB to the passive region in less than 1\,Gyr, showing that rapid quenching is effective.
+Still, the majority of passive progenitors have moved from the GV to the passive area between two redshift bins, thus showing more gradual quenching. \item Galaxies in the passive region of the plane show a homogeneous declining SFH over the entire considered redshift range, indicating the necessity of a physical mechanism able to quench star formation over timescales of several billion years. \end{itemize}